At a glance

-Join our Spanish Language Course in Mexico, and start learning basic Spanish or improve what you already know.
-You’ll learn through classes with a professional language teacher.
-Outside of class, you’ll be able to practice new words and phrases with local native speakers, as well as your host family.
-You’ll also learn about the local culture and traditions as you immerse yourself in the community.
+- Join our Spanish Language Course in Mexico, and learn through classes with a professional language teacher.
+Outside of class you can practice new words and phrases with local native speakers.

 Anyone aged 16 or over can join